BleedingXiko/dabsn/README.md

 FSDP wrapping.
 A capability the provider does not claim is reported as a skip, never as a pass.
 Loading a checkpoint that names a third-party provider requires passing it in `trusted_providers`, because reconstruction runs its code.

+The conformance runner derives the shape it expects from your declared contract, including `AxisEffect.COLLAPSE`: an axis marked collapsed is expected to come back with length one.
+Declare the effect on any axis your component reduces, or the shape checks will expect the input length and fail a component that is behaving correctly.

 Note that data-dependent dispatch — sparse routing, where per-expert counts are known only at runtime — cannot be traced whole-graph or exported.
 That is a